beckelmw/excerpts/how/new-excerpt.md

 You can see the code for the extension [here](https://github.com/beckelmw/excerpts/tree/main/chrome-extension).

-I plan to write about this more later.
+I plan to write about this more later, maybe.

 <hr />